 It is worth noting that Slate magazine has an article about Ice Showers as torture.
 John Trimble (of Ireland) was recently sentenced to 15 years in prison for torturing his elderly parents, in part with cold showers.

 But what do you do if you suspect a child is being abused?

 I’ve personally never seen anything like this before.
 Were I to witness in real life what I saw on Dr. Phil, I’d be calling 9-1-1.
 If they weren’t alarmed I’d hang up and call again, and again, and again until someone took me seriously.

-I’m curious what you would do if you saw this?
+I’m curious about what you would do if you saw this.